kjcollins/lingpy-interface/README.md

 Start with Anaconda installation instructions for your system at [the Anaconda documentation link](https://docs.anaconda.com/anaconda/install/).

 Once Anaconda is installed, you can use pip to install new packages into the Anaconda Python distribution.
-Install lingpy according to the instructions at the [repository](https://github.com/lingpy/lingpy).
+Install LingPy according to the instructions at its [repository, here](https://github.com/lingpy/lingpy).
 To install with pip, open a terminal and type in the following:
 ```bash
 $ pip install lingpy
 ```